aciurea/ExpressionParser/README.md

 ![alt tag](https://github.com/aciurea/ExpressionParser/blob/master/expression.png)

-Unlike other expression builders this tool is using paranthesis to give the order of the operator and it's using recursion only when it encounters groups of rules and is really fast.
+Unlike other expression parsers where you need to know the order of operators (e.g. AND comes before OR) and which are using only recursion to translate the expression, this expression parser is using paranthesis to guarantee the order of the operators so you don't need to worry of that and it's using recursion only when it encounters groups of rules otherwise is doing a normal iteration and is really fast.

 The expressionParser support multiple operators like:
 -  equal: =